Suffer a Dog Bite Injury?

 REQUEST YOUR FREE CASE REVIEW WITH A SKILLED PERSONAL INJURY LAWYER

 If you have been injured in a dog attack or suffered a dog bite injury by someone else’s dog, contact the Rhode Island personal injury law firm of Marin and Barrett, Inc. to find out how our top-rated dog bite attorneys can help today.
-Attorney Marin has been ranked by the SuperLawyers organization as a “Rising Star” and now a “SuperLawyer” from 2014 through 2020.
+Attorney Marin has been ranked by the SuperLawyers organization as a “Rising Star” and now a “SuperLawyer” from 2014 through 2022.
 Call to schedule a free, no obligation case evaluation today.
-We have experience helping the victims of vicious dog bites and we are available 24/7 at 401-298-9116 to take your call and stand ready to fight for justice and the financial compensation you need and deserve.
+We have experience helping the victims of vicious dog bites and we are available 24/7 at 401-298-9116 to take your call and stand ready to hold the owner liable and fight for justice and the financial compensation you need and deserve.

 Dog bite injuries, especially serious and fatal dog attacks, have become more common in Rhode Island.
 Unfortunately, a growing number of dog owners have trained their dogs to become aggressive and attack anything that comes near them, human or animal.
 A skilled Rhode Island dog bite attorney can be your guide and counsel through every step of your case.
 Our injury team fights to get you justice.
 If you or someone you love has been injured in a dog attack, you have the right to hold that dog’s owner personally responsible and recover maximum compensation.